Travel to Collections Awardees (2017)

 From Speak & Spell to Siri: A Media History of Voice Synthesis

-Bell’s research focus is the story of American innovation in synthetic speech technology from the documents of both engineers and the popular discourse that helped domesticate these technologies, especially consumer advertising for her forthcoming book From Speak & Spell to Siri: A Media History of Speech Synthesis.
+Bell’s research focuses on the story of American innovation in synthetic speech technology.
+She consulted both the documents of engineers and the popular discourse that helped domesticate these technologies—especially consumer advertising—for her forthcoming book, From Speak & Spell to Siri: A Media History of Speech Synthesis.

 Donna J. Drucker (2017), Technische Universität Darmstadt

 Materializing Gender through Contraceptive Technology in the United States

 Drucker’s research project considers the intersection of gender, sexuality, and technology in the use of woman-controlled barrier methods (diaphragms and cervical caps) along with spermicides as contraceptive technologies before and after FDA approval of the birth control pill in the United States.
 Drucker seeks to understand how the materials and manufacturing processes used for diaphragms and cervical caps have changed over time and to link knowledge of doctors’ and patients’ perspectives on (and use of) contraceptive technology with in-depth knowledge of device and materials manufacturers.
 The research question that guides her project is: how did changes in the availability, materiality, and use of non-hormonal birth control affect sexual behavior, perceptions of gender, and patterns of reproduction for twentieth-century American women?
 Drucker’s research includes examination of the Warshaw Collection of Business Americana, the Syntex Pharmaceutical Advertising Collection, and material culture in the Division of Science and Medicine.

 Robin Lynch (2017), McGill University

 Locating the Visual in Research and Development: The Allure of Creativity